Student Rights and Responsibilities

 Reminder – all fire alarms are to be taken seriously and evacuation procedures followed!
 It should be noted that tampering with fire equipment is an offence under federal law.
 There will be extremely serious consequences for students found to be tampering with fire alarms or fire fighting equipment.

 Plagiarism is the use of another’s ideas or words and passing them off as one’s own.
-This is a form of cheating and will result in a “0” mark with other possible consequences.
+This is a form of cheating and will result work not being accepted.
+Additional consequences will be assessed on an individual basis.
 Students should check with their teachers for the correct way to use and attribute other’s material.

 Smoking, Vaping, Alcohol and Drugs